abrasius/esp32-ds1820-mqtt/README.md

 (porting, and potential random typos and idiotisms by OH8TH)

+NEW: Now in functional state!
+Detects sensors, configuration works, connects to a WiFi, sends messages to the MQTT broker.
+What there is not to like?

 See https://github.com/oh2mp/esp8266_ds1820_mqtt what this is about.

 For ESP32, you have to upload the files using different tool, see this page for more info: https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/

+Compiling options with Arduino IDE:
+- set both Arduino and Events to run on same core!

 Hardware I've been playing with:
 - Amazon sourced ESP32 that has text "ESP-WROOM-32" on the chip.